Prole Laureate poetry competition, 2024, results.

 Prizes

-Winner receives £200 and publication in Prole, issue 35.
+Winner received £200 and upcoming publication in Prole, issue 35.

-2 x runners up receive £50 each and publication in issue 35.
+2 x runners up received £50 each and upcoming publication in issue 35.

 Maurice Devitt